-Electrical safety can help prevent fires, injury or property damage in your home.
+Electrical safety can help prevent injuries, fires and other property damage in your home.

 Overloaded outlets and circuits are one of the biggest causes of residential fires.
 This graphic tells you more.

+Extension cords can overheat and cause fires when used incorrectly.
 When you overload these cords, or don’t use them properly, they can cause fires.
-This graphic explains the dos and don’ts around extension cords.
+To stay safe:

 Before you start any home project, take stock of your surroundings, including overhead, so you know where power lines are located.
 This graphic gives more tips.